Mental Health Month Event Starter Kit

 Plan a message – Something cohesive and catchy that ties your event or project together.
 Think about the issue and the goals you have identified, and how you want to capture that.

 Plan the event – What type of event or project best suits what you’ve identified?
-Where will you hold it?
-Think about this stage strategically, and break it down into as many steps as you need.
+Break down the planning into as many steps as you need.

-Plan what you need – what do you need to host this event or project successfully – materials/supplies, staffing, time?
+Plan what you need – what do you need to host this event or project successfully – materials/ supplies, staffing, time?
 Creating a visual plan can help to work this out, including a timeline.
-Having lots of small time-based goals can also help ensure everything gets done in time.
+Having lots of small time-based goals can help ensure everything gets done in time.

 Communicate